Management Depends on why People are Motivated to Work

-In other words, the cleaners we studied had – according to common narratives, good reason not to work, and few obvious consequences for ‘shirking’.
+In other words, the cleaners we studied had – according to common narratives, a good reason not to work, and few obvious consequences for ‘shirking’.
 If any workers are likely to match the toil narrative and require close management oversight, these workers are.

 But is this what actually happened?

 In a word, no. The cleaners in our study demonstrated a strong commitment to their work, despite colleagues who often ignored or belittled their contributions.

 Not only that, many cleaners broke management rules that prevented them from working well.
 In practice, managers primarily controlled costs.
 Management reduced cleaning times for each task (e.g. to six minutes per room) and cut the quality of cleaning chemicals.